KoBeWi/Metroidvania-System/README.md

 - `adjust_camera_limits(camera: Camera2D)`: Adjusts limit properties of the given camera to be within the room's boundaries.
 - `get_size() -> Vector2`: Returns the size size of the room's bounding rectangle.
 - `get_local_cells() -> Array[Vector2i]`: Returns the cells occupied by the room, in local coordinates, i.e. (0, 0) is the top-left coordinate.
 This is useful to determine shape of irregular (not-rectangle) rooms to draw stuff outside the map etc.
+- `get_room_position_offset(other: RoomInstance) -> Array[String]`: Returns the difference of positions of 2 RoomInstance nodes.
+When changing scenes, you can use this method to teleport player to the entrance of the new room by subtracting offset between new room and old room.
 - `get_neighbor_rooms() -> Array[String]`: Returns names of the rooms from cells adjacent to the current room and connected via passages.
 This method can be used to preload these rooms (likely in a thread) for smoother transitions.
 - `room_name`: This property holds the name of the room (i.e. file name of the scene).